payton/lens-next-privy-app/README.md

 **Note:** `PrivyProvider` requires that the `QueryClientProvider` wraps the `WagmiProvider`.

-Next, simply wrap the existing Providers with the `PrivyProvider`.
-Your `Provider` should now look something like this:
+Next, simply wrap the existing Providers with the `PrivyProvider`:

 ```tsx
 <PrivyProvider